chark1es/lethal_comany_modpack/README.md

 -   Please read through the entire modpack info to get the most up-to-date information.
 If there are any breaking changes when updating the modpack, then it will be posted here.

+-   DO NOT update any mods.
+This modpack will update the mods as needed.
+Only update this modpack and not any other mods.

 ## Modpack Details:

 This modpack is mainly a quality of life modpack.
 I looked through a lot of mods and tried to choose stable and reliable mods to ensure everyone doesn't have any issues.